ansys/pyedb/doc/source/user_guide/design_navigation.rst

 Use these entry points when the question is about which ports exist, how terminals are organized, which sources are defined, or where probes are placed.

-In the gRPC architecture, this is the preferred way to present excitation workflows because source and port handling has been consolidated into the :class:`~pyedb.grpc.database.source_excitations.SourceExcitation` manager rather than being split conceptually between
+In PyEDB architecture, this is the preferred way to present excitation workflows because source and port handling has been consolidated into the :class:`~pyedb.grpc.database.source_excitations.SourceExcitation` manager rather than being split conceptually between